keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 #### POAP

-Now that the basics for creating an FC drop have been covered, it's time to define what the second key use method data should look like
+Now that the basics for creating an FC drop have been covered, it's time to define what the second key use method data should look like.

 Each NFT that is given out to participants will share the same artwork, title, description etc. They will be part of the same series and the only thing that differs between them is their unique ID.
-For a full tutorial about the series contract, see NEAR's [NFT tutorial](https://docs.near.org/tutorials/nfts/series#nft-collections-and-series)
+For a full tutorial about the series contract, see NEAR's [NFT tutorial.](https://docs.near.org/tutorials/nfts/series#nft-collections-and-series)

 To mint these NFTs, there is a contract deployed to `nft-v2.keypom.testnet`.
 When creating an FC drop, it is important to understand the interface of the receiver contract.
 In this case, the mint function has the following parameters: